C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 }

-The getInstance method uses now an inexpensive pointer comparison in line (1) instead of an expensive lock.
+The getInstance method uses an inexpensive pointer comparison in line (1) instead of an expensive lock.
 Only if the pointer is a nullptr, an expensive lock is used (line (2)).
-Because there is the possibility that another thread will initialise the singleton between the pointer comparison (line (1)) and the lock (line (2)), an additional pointer comparison in line (3) is necessary.
-So the name is obvious.
+Because there is the possibility that another thread will initialize the singleton between the pointer comparison (line (1)) and the lock (line (2)), an additional pointer comparison in line (3) is necessary.
+So the name is prominent.
 Two times a check and one time a lock.

 Smart?
 Yes!
 Thread-safe?
 No!